th317erd/mythix-orm/docs/Models.md

 The `mergeFields` method will take the `static fields` defined on the class it is called from, and will merge those with the provided fields.
 If a `fieldName` matches between the parent class and the provided fields, then the field itself will be merged.
 In short, this is not a simple "concat" or spread operation, but even for `Array` and `Set` types, the fields will be individually merged if they have matching `fieldName` properties.

-This method will allow you to conveniently and consistently merge fields from other sources, regardless of the format those fields are defined as. `mergeFields` can also be used to clone fields, as it always will make copies of the fields provided to it.
-The first argument to provide fields is optional.
+This method will allow you to conveniently and consistently merge fields from other sources, regardless of the format those fields are defined as. `mergeFields` can also be used to clone fields, as it always will make copies of all fields it operates on (from the source model, plus any provided fields).
+Providing fields to this call is optional.
 If no fields are provided as arguments to the call, then the fields defined on the model it is called from are simply cloned.

 Please note that there is no important "magic" in the `mergeFields` method, except that it will be able to iterate and merge fields across different data types.
 If you want to define all your model fields as objects and use the spread operator to merge them, go for it!
 If you want to define all model fields as arrays and `concat` them, do so!